Server Installation Guide

 Alternatively if you want to run your own server on your own network, that is even better.
 This would be the most secure option as you can administer the server locally.
 This means one less port open on the public network interface.
 The client software and server share a 512 bit symmetric API key for authentication of data going back and forth but this must be fetched from the server after installation.
 When managing the server via the internet, the security is only as secure as the SSH connection.
 SSH is hard to secure against active MITM attacks unless you are certain of the correct host key fingerprint.
 For your first connection to the VPS you will not be sure of the server's true fingerprint.
 You could however try finding it by logging in via the HTTPS web management console or asking your VPS provider directly.
 Then again they will need to send it to you via encrypted email and you still need to verify their public key somehow.
 So it ends up being a lot of extra effort.
 SSH also currently does not have ciphers that are secure against quantum computers.

-If using a VPS, select one of the pre-made Ubuntu Server 18.04.x LTS images.
+If using a VPS, select one of the pre-made Debian 11 images.
 The online provider will do all the installation automatically for you and initialise your VPS.
-The current minor version at the time of writing is Ubuntu Server 18.04.3 but later versions such as 18.04.4 etc should still work fine with this guide.
+Newer versions should still hopefully work fine with this guide.

-Otherwise if you're setting up your own server, download the latest version of Ubuntu Server 18.04.x LTS.
+Otherwise if you're setting up your own server, download the latest version of Debian.
 Write the image to a CD/DVD/USB drive, then boot from the install image on CD/DVD/USB drive and run through the installation.
-This should be pretty self explanatory but there is a step-by-step guide with screenshots here if you need them.
+This should be pretty self explanatory but there are step-by-step guides with screenshots if you Google for them.
 Make sure your server has a public, static IP address so your group's users can connect to it reliably over the internet.

 At the software selection screen be sure to select OpenSSH server so it gets installed and you can log into your server remotely with SSH.
 SSH will likely be enabled by default on a VPS.